Decorative element

 Molecular Composition and Properties of Organic Aerosols

-The molecular make up of aerosols dictates their health effects and climate effects.
+The molecular composition of aerosol particles is ultimately controlling their health and climate effects.
 We are using state-of the-art high resolution mass spectrometry methods to characterize the composition of organic aerosol particles, with a focus on secondary organic aerosol (SOA) and biomass-burning organic aerosol (BBOA).
-We also study how the important propeties of organic aerosols, such as their viscosity, are linked to their molecular composition. |
+We also study how the important properties of organic aerosols, such as their viscosity and volatility, are linked to their molecular composition.
+To learn more about this topic please check the collections of our papers on composition of SOA, composition of BBOA, and aerosol particle viscosity.
+Related to this topic, we also published a few papers on composition and properties of smoke from traditional cigarettes, hookah pipes, and vaping devices.

 Photochemical and Dark Aging of Organic Aerosols

 Solar radiation drives complicated photochemical processes not only in the gas phase but also inside organic aerosol particles and inside cloud/fog droplets containing dissolved organic compounds.
 We are investigating mechanisms of these photochemical reactions and their effect on the composition and properties of organic aerosols using various photochemical instruments designed by our group members.
-We also study aging driven by thermal processes, such as acid-catalyzed hydrolysis. |
+We also study non-photochemical aging driven by thermal processes, such as acid-catalyzed hydrolysis.
+To learn more about this research topic please check the collection of our papers on photodegradation of organic aerosols, photochemistry of select atmospherically-relevant compounds, photosensitized processes in aerosols, ROS in aerosols, and dark aging processes in aerosols.

 Chemistry of Brown Carbon

 Reactions between various aerosol constituents can change important properties of aerosols including their toxicity, ability to absorb solar energy, and ability to form clouds.
-Our group members investigate the mechanisms of these processes with a particular focus on the formation of organic aerosols that absorb near-UV and visible radiation, known as "brown carbon" |
+Our group members investigate the mechanisms of these processes with a particular focus on the formation and degradation of organic aerosols that absorb near-UV and visible radiation, known as brown carbon.
+Please refer to our papers on the formation of brown carbon from reactions between carbonyl compounds and amines, photooxidation of VOCs, Fe-catalyzed chemistry, and biomass and urban material burning.

 Previous Projects